 - 1. There is no wild life sanctuary or national park located along the parallel or detour sections of the proposed DFC. - 2.
 There is no wetland along the proposed corridor. - 3.
 The DFC alignment, in major portion, does not pass through protected or reserved forest in Khurja- dadari section.
-There are small patches of land under reserved forest (3.9 Ha) The alignment also crosses some SH/NH and canals.
+There are small patches of land under reserved forest and it is 3.9 Ha.
+The alignment also crosses some SH/NH and canals.
 The plantation in the RoW of roads and canals has been declared protected forest in Uttar Pradesh.
 Hence construction of RUBs across roads and bridges across canals will require forest land diversion and clearance.
 This diversion will be very minimal. - 4.
 There are congested sections with residential / commercial structures such as Boraki , Wair, dankaur, etc. along the existing railway alignment. - 5.
 The DFC alignment crosses Karon River and few canals.
 No village pond falls within the RoW of alignment specially Wair and Khurja Flyover UP lines. - 6.
-There are of religious structures (03 temple as per RAP), 01 educational institute located along the proposed alignment.
+There are of religious structures (03 temples), 01 educational institute located along the proposed alignment.
 These will be directly impacted. - 7.
 The proposed alignment may result in the cutting of estimated 2193 out of which approx. 343 trees are within Railway Properties.
 The major species present along the alignment are babool, neem, shisam, papal, mango, bargad, kanji, labhera, ashok, sirsa, guler, jamun, ber, eucalyptus, mahua and bel. - 8.
 No ASI protected monument is falling within a distance of 300 m from the RoW of DFC alignment.
+However, Uttar Pradesh being rich in heritage, "chance find" during construction is a possibility.